-Each month the Integrated Court Offences Network (ICON) system generates a list of cases that have been identified as meeting the write-off criteria listed in Appendix 1 to Report JBM-C 13-2021.
-At the end of the year, all of the monthly reports are compiled to create the write-off report.
+Each month the Integrated Court Offences Network (ICON) system generates a list of cases that have been identified as meeting the write-off criteria listed in Appendix 1.
+At the end of the year, all the monthly reports are compiled to create the write-off report.

-Staff reviews each matter in accordance with the Ministry of the Attorney General (MAG) Provincial Offences Act Write-Off Directive and Operating Guideline and the Niagara Region Court approved write-off criteria (Appendix 1 to Report JBM-C 13-2021).
-Each fine that meets the criteria for write-off is thoroughly investigated to make sure there are no options to collect the fines such as garnishing wages, writs or adding the fine to municipal tax roll.
+Staff reviews each matter in accordance with the Ministry of the Attorney General (MAG) Provincial Offences Act Write-Off Directive and Operating Guideline and the Niagara Region Court approved write-off criteria (Appendix 1).
+Each fine that meets the criteria for write-off is thoroughly investigated to make sure there are no options to collect the fines such as garnishing wages, writs or adding the fine to the municipal tax roll.